juraj-hrivnak/Underdog/README.md

 Underdog is a modpack for Minecraft Java Edition that makes the game realistic in every possible way.

-Releases are available on [CurseForge] or here on [GitHub]!
-Modpack must be imported to a launcher to install correctly.
+Releases are available on [CurseForge], [Modrinth] or here on [GitHub]!

 ***

 # Development

-To download the latest development build, click [here](https://nightly.link/juraj-hrivnak/Underdog/workflows/Build/main/modpack.zip).
+To download the latest development build, click [here](https://nightly.link/juraj-hrivnak/Underdog/workflows/BuildMultiplatform/main/build).

 For the set-up guide, please feel free to head to the [CONTRIBUTING.md](CONTRIBUTING.md).